 We need to be clear about what the IB course is and what it is not.
 It is not an elitist course designed only for high achievers.
 It is academically challenging but it also rewards hard work.
-Most BIS students can obtain the IB Diploma, provided they manage their time well and engage fully with the programme.
-We want all of our students to graduate through the IB Programme but naturally reserve the right to build a committed IB student team by protecting the group's interests.
-If this means denying a place to individuals for reasons stated above, we may take that option.
+Most BIS students obtain the IB Diploma, provided they manage their time well and engage fully with the programme.
+We want all of our students to graduate from BIS but naturally reserve the right to build a committed IB student team that protects the interests of the entire year group.
+This may mean denying a place to individual students for the reasons stated above.